 This is why I believe most organizations only pay lip service to the concept of autonomy and empowerment; they’re the opposite of following instructions.

-So, are you hiring people who challenge the status quo or are you hiring people who are happy to keep things as they are?
+So, do you want to work with PrincePerelson Utah recruiters to hire people who challenge the status quo or do you want to keep hiring people who are happy to keep things as they are?